babywhale321/squirrelmail-install-script/README.md

 # squirrelmail-install-script
-# A simple bash script to have the basics installed on ubuntu 20.04
+A simple bash script to have the basics installed on ubuntu 20.04
-# Made By: BabyWhale

  # Tested: